 The group practiced mostly current R&B (the hits of the Dominoes and the Orioles, for example), as well as some Pop tunes.
 Their appearances were mostly weekend gigs in Cleveland, Cincinnati, Chicago, and Detroit, where they played clubs, theaters, and gyms.

-One night, they performed for the owner of a local skating rink, who was so impressed that in the summer of 1953, he got them a recording session with Leonard Allen's States Records in Chicago.
-On August 12, the group (which was possibly still named the Mellowtones), went to the Chicago and recorded five numbers: "I Can't Believe" (led by James Long, with Johnny Moore on the bridge), "Lonesome Baby" (also led by James), "You Played The Game" (which wasn't all that different, musically, from "I Can't Believe"), "Reelin' And Rockin'," and "Big City Bound."
+One night, they performed for the owner of a local skating rink, who was so impressed that, in the summer of 1953, he got them a recording session with Leonard Allen's States Records in Chicago.
+On August 12, the group (which was possibly still named the Mellowtones), went to Chicago and recorded five numbers: "I Can't Believe" (led by James Long, with Johnny Moore on the bridge), "Lonesome Baby" (also led by James), "You Played The Game" (which wasn't all that different, musically, from "I Can't Believe"), "Reelin' And Rockin'," and "Big City Bound."
 (Note that many sources incorrectly give these titles as "Ridin' And Rockin'" and "Big City Bounce.")

 Whatever the circumstances, States wasn't in much of a hurry to release a record.
 Finally, in November 1953, they issued "I Can't Believe," backed with "Lonesome Baby."